Lukoh/StoreFronter/README.md

 This shows reference how to make the front layer which is made up of tab-layout in the food delivery service, shopping or O2O service App on Android.

+It will be great if StoreFronter is applied into Fyber Challenge as category activity.
+That is great combination if StoreFronter would be combined well with [Fyber Challenge]().

 ## Libraries

 This app leverages third-party libraries: